tervahagn/SL-DC-garlic-hub/README.md

 ### Current Development in phase 1

-Probably ready at May 2025.
+Probably ready at end of May 2025.
 But this depends on my real life, time schedule.

 - **Basics**: Database, db migration, logging, routing, middleware and error handling using SLIM 4 framework OAuth2 (completed)